20,000 Used labels

 Used labels gathered from rag garments 2003-2013, assembled on canvas using only dressmaker pins, many participants.

 Framed works in this collection have evolved from visiting farms and using rag labels as a medium to explore the relationship between humans and cattle.
-The domestication of cattle and changes in their behaviour have been designed to meet our practical and aesthetic needs; qualities that we demand from garments.
+The domestication of cattle and changes in their behavior have been designed to meet our practical and aesthetic needs; qualities that we demand from garments.

 Rochester, a champion pedigree Longhorn Bull has been reproduced in used labels because of his decorative reputation and ability to win prizes in the show-ring.
 The black and white Holstein was developed specifically as a dairy breed, designed to produce huge volumes of milk, she forms part of the collection because of her practical contribution to consumable products.
 The Ayrshire is both practical and pretty, with her smart red-and-white coat and world-quality milk.
 It took five years to gather sufficient red labels to produce this smaller canvas.
 ‘Fashionable cuts’ has been used to describe the Beef Cuts canvas, which provides a direct reference to pattern cutting and colour selection.
 The addition of a horse’s head provokes discussion around the horsemeat scandal of 2013.